wstobinski/zzpj/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+- [x] League Management
-- [x] Add back to top links
+- [x] Schedule Generation
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add sentiment analisys for comments about referees
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Image scanning photos of match raports
 - [ ] Multi-language Support
-    - [ ] Chinese
+    - [ ] Polish
-    - [ ] Spanish
+    - [ ] English

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/wstobinski/zzpj/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>